Skip to content ↓

 1. We seek to enable the children to be rooted and grounded in love; we seek for them to feel a connection with the school, the staff and the community and feel motivated to give back to those around them.

-2. We strive to instil in pupils the power to comprehend; we seek for them to be connected to the world, the past and the future through a deep and rich knowledge that is woven together and connected in order for them to make sense of their lives and prepare and plan for their future so that every door of opportunity is open for them.
-Through our curriculum they will be taught to and practice applying the skills necessary to demonstrate an age related expertise in a wide range of subjects.
+2. We strive to instil in pupils the power to comprehend; we seek for them to be connected to the world, the past and the future through a deep and rich knowledge that is woven together and connected in order for them to make sense of their lives, prepare and plan for their future and embrace every opportunity open to them.
+Through our curriculum, they will be taught to practice applying the skills necessary to demonstrate an age-related expertise in a wide range of subjects.

-3. Filled with the fullness of God.
-We want our pupils to be connected to themselves and their peers and to care deeply about the enrichment opportunities and develop the resilience, habits, interests and hobbies that will enable them to flourish as people in a connected world.
+3. Filled with the fullness of God; we want our pupils to be connected to themselves and their peers and to care deeply about the enrichment opportunities.
+We want to help them develop the resilience, habits, interests and hobbies that will enable them to flourish as people in a connected world.
 As self-aware and confident people they will be grounded and have the intellectual freedom to explore and challenge ideas about the big questions.

-Our curriculum overview gives a simple snapshot of the themes the children explore through our curriculum during their time at Abberley Parochial Primary School.
+Our curriculum overview gives a simple snapshot of the themes the children explore through their learning during their time at Abberley Parochial VC Primary School.
+Please see the curriculum overview at the bottom of the page.

-During pupil's time at the school, the curriculum that the they follow is focussed on instilling our school's values and attributes.
-We seek to enable our pupils to, and instil in them the desire to communicate deeply, think deeply and connect deeply with others.
-Each subject in each year group follows a plan to achieve the training, practice and opportunities to progressively develop these attributes with the view that they leave us with the attitudes and skills required to succeed in life and feel empowered to be positive agents of change within our community and in the world.
+During pupil's time at the school, the curriculum that they follow is focussed on instilling our school's values and attributes.
+We seek to enable our pupils, and instil in them the desire, to communicate deeply, think deeply and connect deeply with others.
+Each subject in each year group follows a deliberate plan to achieve the training, practice and opportunities to progressively develop these attributes with the view that they leave us with the attitudes and skills required to succeed in life and feel empowered to be positive agents of change within our community and in the world.
 This is enhanced further through our enrichment programme which provides opportunities to develop and demonstrate our spiritual capacities.

 These are: